jooaf/thoth/CONTRIBUTING.md

 5. Ask a maintainer to review your pull request.
 6. Check if the CI workflow passes.
 These consist of clippy lints, rustfmt checks, and basic tests.
 If you are a first-time contributor, you may need to wait for a maintainer to let CI run.
 7. If changes are suggested or any comments are made, they should probably be addressed.
 8. Once it looks good, it'll be merged!
-PRs will be squashed to maintain repo cleanliness, though feel free to ask otherwise if that isn't preferable.
+PRs will be squashed to maintain repo cleanliness.
-For more details, see here.